jfbastien/TLBhit/episode_notes/001_deref_char_star_0_eq_0.md

   instruction and data TLBs
 * Different TLBs for instruction and data memory fetch paths, makes you wonder what instruction can cause the most memory accesses on its own?!
-* Folks on the internet showed MMUs are turing complete, which ruins the fun question -- if you stopped at "simple" instructions, then how could we generate the most loads and stores from a single instruction
+* [Folks on the internet showed MMUs are Turing complete](https://github.com/jbangert/trapcc), which ruins the fun question -- if you stopped at "simple" instructions, then how could we generate the most loads and stores from a single instruction
 * Say a scatter or gather instruction in the vector unit -- if that misses in